 Negotiating an AI engineer salary can feel intimidating, but the data is on your side.
 AI talent is in high demand, and companies expect negotiation.
+Carta's equity guide covers stock option mechanics for startup compensation packages.
 Here's how to maximize your offer based on real market data.

 Know Your Market Value First